 |---|---|---|

-As you can see, the cost difference per gigabyte between paying as you go and using a data option designed for travel can be enormous.
+As you can see, the cost difference per gigabyte between pay-per-use and using a data option designed for travel can be enormous.
 For destinations like the USA, Asia, or Latin America, it's always advisable to compare before traveling.
-Remember that Finetwork shares the same tariff logic as the Vodafone network, but the specific conditions are Finetwork's.
+Remember that Finetwork shares the tariff logic of the Vodafone network, but the specific conditions are Finetwork's.

 How to activate and deactivate roaming

-Activating roaming on a mobile with a Finetwork SIM card is simple, but the order matters.
-The key is to decide before your trip whether you want to leave data roaming on (convenient in the EU) or off (safe outside Europe).
+Activating roaming on a mobile with a Finetwork SIM is simple, but the order matters.
+The key is to decide carefully before the trip whether you want to leave data roaming on (convenient in the EU) or off (safe outside Europe).

-On Android, go to Settings > Connections > Mobile networks and look for "Data roaming."
-On iPhone, go to Settings > Mobile Data > Options > Data Roaming.
+On an Android, go to Settings > Connections > Mobile networks and look for "Data roaming."
+On an iPhone, go to Settings > Mobile data > Options > Data roaming.
 There you can activate or deactivate the function with a tap.
 If you leave it off outside the EU, you won't consume data while roaming and will avoid surprises.
-You have the detailed step-by-step in how to activate data roaming.
+And if, instead of dealing with roaming, you prefer to directly install an eSIM for the trip, the process is just as quick: you have the step-by-step guide on how to install an eSIM.

-- Before leaving: check if your destination is inside or outside the EU.
+- Before leaving: check if your destination is within or outside the EU.

 - In the EU: leave data roaming activated; you consume from your normal plan.

-- Outside the EU: deactivate data roaming or purchase a bundle/eSIM before landing.
+- Outside the EU: deactivate roaming data or contract a bundle/eSIM before landing.

-- Upon return: review the bill for any unexpected charges.
+- Upon returning: check your bill for any unexpected charges.

-The most prudent approach is to leave roaming off by default and only connect via Wi-Fi while traveling.
-For a complete strategy, review how to avoid roaming and its charges.
+The most prudent thing to do is to leave roaming off by default and only connect via Wi-Fi while traveling.
+For a complete strategy, review the comparison between eSIM and traditional roaming and decide which one suits your trip.

 The alternative: a travel eSIM